 If you are working for a large company, you already know that these are Swiss army knives.
 Think of any tech problem and there’s probably a company that can build a custom solution for you working on available solutions in the market.
 For example, if you are already working with a system integrator and considering getting an end-to-end service, consider asking them about their conversational capabilities.

-You can find a good list of pure chatbot players below.
+This is the list of top chatbot companies that are only specialized on chatbots (Pure chatbot players).
 This list is not comprehensive but includes most of the major companies in the space.

 Founded in 2002, Next IT is the oldest vendor in our database that focuses solely on chatbots.
 They claim that no other provider of intelligent interface technology has completed more successful implementations for Fortune 1000 companies.

 Founded in 2014, Kore.ai is a relative newcomer into chatbots industry however it is already one of the largest players in the space.
 Kore.ai Bots Platform aims to provide a complete end-to-end solution with the features enterprises require to scale conversational chatbots.